Galaxy922/GCFAggMVC/README.md

 # The experiments were conducted on Linux with i9-10900K CPU, 62.5GB RAM and 3090Ti GPU.

-# If you find the code is useful, please cite the above paper.
-For any problems, contact me via zhangyuanyang922@gmail.com.

 # citation
 @InProceedings{Yan_2023_CVPR,
     author    = {Yan, Weiqing and Zhang, Yuanyang and Lv, Chenlei and Tang, Chang and Yue, Guanghui and Liao, Liang and Lin, Weisi},